ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Argument : unsigned long
     Return   : void

-This function uses the `platform_normal_stacks` pointer variable to allocate stacks to each CPU.
-Further details are given in the description of the `platform_normal_stacks` variable below.
-A CPU is identified by its `MPIDR`, which is passed as the argument.
+This function sets the current stack pointer to the normal memory stack that has been allocated for the CPU specificed by MPIDR.
+For BL images that only require a stack for the primary CPU the parameter is ignored.
 The size of the stack allocated to each CPU is specified by the platform defined constant `PLATFORM_STACK_SIZE`.

+Common implementations of this function for the UP and MP BL images are provided in `plat/common/aarch64/platform_up_stack.S` and `plat/common/aarch64/platform_mp_stack.S'

 ### Function : platform_get_stack()